DefGuard/docs/features/wireguard/multi-factor-authentication-mfa-2fa/external-sso-based-mfa.md

 We recommend to set:

 * Gateway to send statistics every 30sec
-* Peer disconnect threshold we recommend it to be min.
+* Client disconnect threshold we recommend it to be min.
 300 (5 min)
 {% endhint %}

 ### Testing MFA on Defguard client